ansys/actions/doc/source/doc-actions/index.rst

 multi-version mechanism (which the previous actions assume) is not allowed.

-The way PyAnsys libraries handle documentation deployment while being private/internal is by releasing its documentation to dedicated repositories: one for the dev documetation, and a different one for the stable (or internally released) documentation.
+The way PyAnsys libraries handle documentation deployment while being private/internal is by releasing its documentation to dedicated repositories: one for the dev documentation, and a different one for the stable (or internally released) documentation.
 This action intends to allow users to specify which repository they intend to release their docs to.